Ex-business titan Gupta guilty of insider trading

 After the verdict, an ashen-faced Gupta glanced grimly back at his wife and daughters.
 Later, the family stood together hugging in the courtroom as Gupta tried to console his distraught, sobbing daughters and wife.

-"This is only Round One," his defence attorney, Gary Naftalis, told reporters.
+"This is only Round One," his defense attorney, Gary Naftalis, told reporters.
 "We will be moving to set aside the verdict and will, if necessary, appeal the conviction."

 Gupta, who lives in Westport, Connecticut, is also a former director at American Airlines Corp and had ties to a prominent business school in his native India.
 Well known in philanthropic circles, he advised groups such as the Bill & Melinda Gates Foundation to help fight AIDS, malaria and tuberculosis in developing countries.